Traffic Sign Policy

 It shall be the City of Ham Lake Public Works Superintendent’s responsibility to decide which signs should be replaced by maintenance personnel or by contract.
 Compliance with MN MUTCD retroreflectivity requirements will be achieved using a management method using the expected sign life.
-The City of Ham Lake adopts a minimum 10 years for the life of signs with ASTM Type XI sheeting material.
+The City of Ham Lake adopts a minimum of 10 years for the life of signs with ASTM Type XI sheeting material.
 Applicable sign life may be revisited to determine appropriate length based on the latest research.

 Maintenance personnel should replace signs according to the following guidelines: